1 - Chromosome Structure

 - The bacterial chromosome is usually a single circular double-stranded DNA molecule.

-- The bacterial chromosome is usually a few million base pairs in length.
+- The bacterial chromosome is usually 2 - 5 million base pairs (bp) in length.

-- The bacterial chromosome contains a few thousand structural genes.
+- The bacterial chromosome contains 1,000 - 3,000 structural genes.
 These structural genes are transcribed and translated to make protein products.

 - The bacterial chromosome has a single origin of replication.
 The origin of replication serves as the binding site for proteins involved in initiating DNA replication.
 The origin of replication in the bacterium E. coli is called oriC.

 - The bacterial chromosome contains repetitive sequences.
-Repetitive sequences are repeats of a particular base pair sequence, are found within the intergenic sequences, and are involved in compacting the chromosome to fit into the bacterial cell.
+Repetitive sequences are repeats of a particular base pair sequence, are often found within the intergenic DNA sequences, and are involved in compacting the chromosome to fit into the nucleoid region of the bacterial cell.

 A eukaryotic chromosome has several important features: